Case Studies

 LARRY NEFF

-Neff (before)Larry Neff was born in Lancaster, Pennsylvania, in 1945.
-Larry graduated from Eastern Michigan University and received an MBA from Notre Dame University.
-He spent his career with Goodwill Industries, rising to executive management.
+Neff (before)Larry spent his career with Goodwill Industries, rising to executive management.
 With his wife, Norma Jean, Larry raised three children.
-Larry was active in his local church, serving on the finance committee where he was respected for his good judgement and no-nonsense approach to financial issues.
+He was active in his local church, serving on the finance committee where he was respected for good judgment.

 Early on, Larry’s walking slowed, his posture became stooped, and he adopted a shuffling gait.
 As the disorder progressed, Larry would hallucinate and sometimes behave violently.
 Larry would greet “people” he saw in the yard outside, at the mailbox, and in the house, making efforts to ensure that “they” were cared for and comfortable.

-As early as March 2013, he hit Norma Jean on the shoulder when he awoke in confusion during the night.
-Yelling, hitting, grabbing, pushing, and choking caregivers became frequent—making home care difficult because Larry was still very strong.
+Neff (after)He hit Norma Jean on the shoulder when he awoke in confusion during the night.
+Yelling, hitting, grabbing, pushing, and choking caregivers became frequent, making homecare difficult because Larry was still very strong.
 Medication was used to suppress the hallucinations, but it was a struggle to avoid over-sedation.

-At the care facility, heavy sedation was used to control the violence, though in the last few months of his life the violent tendencies subsided with little medication.
-Larry passed away in January 2020.
+At the facility, heavy sedation was used to control the violence.
+In the last few months of his life, the violent tendencies subsided.
+Larry passed away in 2020.
 His brain was donated to the Mayo Clinic in Jacksonville.
 The autopsy report confirmed the clinical diagnosis of Lewy Body Dementia.

 JOSEPH NICOLAZZI

 Joe’s first symptom was consistent with Parkinson’s disease: a loss of the sense of smell.
 Later, during his annual pilot recertification in a flight simulator, he froze—unable to recall what to do during test simulations.
-This was a frightening experience for him as he had always passed simulator tests with flying colors.
+This was a frightening experience for him.
 After retiring from the airlines, Joe obtained a commercial driver’s license and drove school buses.
-His daughter recalled that Joe loved to operate large machinery—be it an airplane or a school bus.

 Joe was evaluated for possible deep brain stimulation (DBS) but because he did not respond to high doses of levodopa/carbidopa, DBS was not elected.
 He stayed on low doses of Parkinson’s medication because it seemed to help motor symptoms.
 In retrospect, the medication may have exacerbated his hallucinations.

-Due to Joe’s orthostatic hypotension and his constant “state of dizziness”, his neurologist, a movement disorder specialist in Scottsdale, Arizona, diagnosed Joseph with multiple system atrophy – parkinsonism (MSA-P).
+Due to orthostatic hypotension and Joe’s constant “state of dizziness”, a movement disorder specialist diagnosed Joe with multiple system atrophy (MSA), parkinsonism subtype.
 By this time, neuropsychological exams reported “cognitive impairments…suggestive of frontal-subcortical [issues] and visuospatial dysfunction.”

-Andrew Russo was born in 1938 in Pittsburgh, Pennsylvania.
+Andy was born in Pittsburgh.
 A proud US Army veteran, Andy built his career in the steel industry, working as a master welder/boilermaker.
 He enjoyed traveling and was an avid reader.
 Andy was also a loyal fan of the Pittsburgh Steelers and Pittsburgh Penguins.

 Andy’s first symptoms appeared in the late 1980s and early 1990s.
 He would act out dreams, speaking loudly while punching the wall, holding onto the bed rail, or punching wildly as if boxing.

-Progressively, more symptoms emerged.
 In early 2000 he observed that he couldn’t smell things.
-In 2005 Andy, who had always enjoyed riding bicycles, could not balance a bike.
-Andy began having trouble finding words when speaking; his handwriting became very small; his speech became a whisper; he experienced sexual dysfunction.
+In 2005 Andy, who had always enjoyed riding bicycles, could not balance on a bike.
+He began having trouble finding words; his handwriting became very small; his speech became a whisper; he experienced sexual dysfunction.
 Andy’s new primary care doctor asked if Andy had Parkinson’s Disease.

-Beginning around 2007 until his passing in 2017 Andy visited numerous neurologists at multiple centers.
-There was no consensus on the clinical diagnosis.
+From 2007 until his passing in 2017, Andy visited numerous neurologists at multiple centers.
+There was no consensus on the diagnosis.
 Some neurologists diagnosed Parkinson’s Disease Dementia (also known as Lewy Body Dementia); others diagnosed MSA, CBS, and PSP.

 The family lost Andy bit by bit over two decades, until he finally passed away in March 2017.
 Andy’s brain was donated to the Mayo Clinic in Jacksonville, Florida, to support the search for a cure for neurological disorders.
 Brain autopsy confirmed the diagnosis of Lewy Body Dementia (LBD).